flossy83/BeyonwizV2Patch/README.md

 #### About

 This release is an unofficial patch for the Beyonwiz V2 PVR.
-It provides the following fixes and improvements.
+It provides the following fixes and improvements:

 Fixes: